 Returned Check, NSF, Failed Payment

-The Rentec Direct software is a full accounting platform that allows you to track what occurs in real-world banking transactions such as finding out a check was returned for insufficient funds, payment failure, and returned or canceled checks.
+Rentec Direct property management software is a full accounting platform that allows you to track what occurs in real-world banking transactions such as finding out a check was returned for insufficient funds, payment failure, and returned or canceled checks.

 Online payments made over the ACH network through Rentec Direct will automatically update the tenant's ledger if they are returned for any reason, including NSF.
-The default setting will post a debit entry to offset the ACH payment on the date we receive notification of a failure.
+The default setting will post a debit entry to offset the ACH payment on the date we receive notification of a failure for accurate accounting.

 In your Rentec Direct account: